genelet/godbi/README.md

 ```
 The struct passed into `SetActions` is a map between name and action function (a closure).

-For example, assume the instance is named `model` and the action map is `actions`:
+For example, assume the instance is `model` and the action map is `actions`:
 ```go
 // defining the action map
 actions := make(map[string]func(...url.Values)error)